ergodicio/tsadar/docs/source/tresolved.rst

 Fitting time-resolved IAW
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Load the ion spectra, and activate the IAW fit by setting the corresponding booleans to :bdg-info:`True`.
+Load the ion spectra, and activate the IAW fit by setting the corresponding booleans to :bdg-success-line:`True`.
+To visualize the outputs, use the :ref:`mlflow ui <mlflow_ui>` command.

 .. code-block:: yaml
     :caption: Inputs.yalm